For the first time in the town’s history, a painting by English artist LS Lowry will go on permanent display at Berwick Museum and Art Gallery.

 19 works by Lowry went up for auction in July 2020 at Christie’s first standalone Lowry sale.
 Museums Northumberland was able to purchase the Lowry painting thanks to funding from Art Fund, the Arts Council England/V&A Purchase Grant Fund, The Friends of Berwick and District Museum and Archives, and the Guild of Freemen of the town of Berwick-upon-Tweed.

 Jenny Waldman, Director of Art Fund said: “It is a credit to Berwick Museum and Art Gallery that this LS Lowry painting of Spittal beach will now be on public display in the town which inspired it.
-Thanks to the generosity of our members, Art Fund is able to support the development of museum collections during this challenging time.”
+Thanks to the generosity of our members and the Wolfson Foundation, Art Fund is able to support the development of museum collections during this challenging time.”

 Julia Brettell, National Programmes Lead at the V&A, said: “The Arts Council England/V&A Purchase Grant Fund is delighted to be able to support Museums Northumberland’s acquisition of the painting of Spittal by LS Lowry for display at Berwick Museum and Art Gallery.
 Considering the affection that Lowry had for Berwick, it is surprising that he was not already represented in the museum’s collection.
 This view of Spittal will be easily accessible to audiences interested in both the artist and the local area.”